 - No Oculus Rift for the Mac, but your Mac couldn’t handle it anyway

 “This suggests that our country-wide defense power has reached a new degree,” stated Choe Kum Chol, a 42-12 months-old manufacturing unit worker.
-“We are a nuclear power, and everything is prepared, so we’ve got not anything to worry.”
-The take a look at came As the U.S. And South Korea are carrying out their annual, 12-day Ulchi Freedom Father or mother physical activities south of the Demilitarized Zone.
+“We are a nuclear power, and everything is prepared, so we have nothing to worry about.”
+The take look came As the U.S. And South Korea were carrying out their annual 12-day Ulchi Freedom Father or Mother physical activities south of the Demilitarized Zone.

 Though the North has protested such exercises for decades, prompting regular spikes in tensions on the divided peninsula, Pyongyang has been particularly alarmed by way of reports that the maneuvers have lately started to consist of education for an invasion of the North and precision strikes, or “beheading operations,” against its top leaders.
 North Korea’s missile and nuclear gun improvement applications have added heavy worldwide sanctions down on its head.
 However, it says they’re justified due to the risk posed by using the U.S. And South Korea.

-““They may be not Army sporting activities, but conflict preparations to invade our united states of America,” stated Kim Kyong Ik, a forty four-12 months-antique Pyongyang resident.
-“Our usa is getting more prosperous and that they don’t like that, so they may be stepping up their moves to stifle us.”
+“They may not be Army sporting activities, but conflict preparations to invade our united states of America,” stated Kim Kyong Ik, a forty-four-12 months-antique Pyongyang resident.
+“Our usa is getting more prosperous, and they don’t like that, so they may be stepping up their moves to stifle us.”
 He stated South Korea needs to “awaken and kick the Americans out.”
-The United Countries Security Council agreed at an emergency assembly late Wednesday requested using, and Japan takes into account announcing the missile release.
+The United Countries Security Council agreed at an emergency assembly late Wednesday to request use, and Japan takes into account announcing the missile release.

-State Branch spokeswoman Elizabeth Trudeau stated in a declaration that the U.S. Strongly condemned the launch and referred to it as North Korea to “refrain from moves and rhetoric that similarly enhance tensions within the location.”
+State Branch spokeswoman Elizabeth Trudeau declared that the U.S. Strongly condemned the launch and referred to it as North Korea to “refrain from moves and rhetoric that similarly enhance tensions within the location.”
 She said the missile release marked the contemporary in an “accelerating campaign” of missile assessments that violate a couple of U.N.
 Protection Council resolutions.
 South Korea’s Navy condemned the release but acknowledged it changed into an improvement over previous checks of comparable missiles.

 Tv air time has been ruled by using Navy footage even greater than typical, with squaddies seen advancing via chest-deep mud, braving ice-protected lakes, and staging combat scenes featuring taekwondo movements atop a transferring train.
 North Korea is one of the maximum militarized international locations globally, with a million-guy military in a state of the best 25 million people.
-Army service is mandatory — in conjunction with being lengthy and exhausting — and maintaining any such large quantity of troops is a first-rate draw at the North’s very confined monetary sources.
-Its nuclear software is also pricey, in particular given the sanctions that result.
+Army service is mandatory — in conjunction with being lengthy and exhausting — and maintaining large numbers of troops is a first-rate draw at the North’s very confined monetary sources.
+Its nuclear software is also pricey, particularly given the resulting sanctions.

-North Koreans are also quick to point out that, even though their use of a has received Navy help within the past from the Soviet Union and China, which helped it stave off the U.S. throughout the 1950-fifty three Korean warfare, it no longer has any overseas troops primarily based on its soil.
-There are approximately 28,000 U.S. Troops primarily based in South Korea and tens of thousands greater in Japan, including the U.S. 7th Fleet and two primary fighter bases that would be used as staging areas for assaults at the North if hostilities broke out.
+North Koreans are also quick to point out that, even though their use of a has received Navy help in the past from the Soviet Union and China, which helped it stave off the U.S. throughout the 1950-fifty three Korean warfare, it no longer has any overseas troops primarily based on its soil.
+There are approximately 28,000 U.S. Troops, mainly found in South Korea and tens of thousands greater in Japan, including the U.S. 7th Fleet and two primary fighter bases that would be used as staging areas for assaults at the North if hostilities broke out.
 Copyright 2016 The Related Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.